TNIP Expert—The Core Program

 TNIP Expert needs to be set up for an airport by a person with specialist expertise and who has access to aircraft noise monitoring and modelling data for the airport.
 Once TNIP Expert has been set up a non expert can easily interrogate data sets and generate aircraft noise information for time periods that are of interest.
 For example, specific information can be generated for sensitive time periods like early mornings or evenings.

 TNIP Expert is freeware and the Department has produced a TNIP Expert demonstration CD-ROM.
-A copy of this can be obtained by contacting Shona Rosengren at email@example.com.
+A copy of this can be obtained by contacting Nick Fisher at firstname.lastname@example.org.
 This CD contains the full TNIP Expert executable and a number of configuration and demonstration data files.
 A copy of the contents of the CD for the latest version can be downloaded from the link below.

 This latest version incorporates the following changes since v1.0: